AdityaRajmane-max/shraddha-github/README.md

 # shraddha-github
-This is my new  2nd hithub project
+This is my new  2nd hithub project in python